HiSET Math Study Guide: Algebraic Concepts Part 2

 Function Notation

-Instead of writing $y = 3x + 2$, we use function notation:
+Instead of writing $y = 3x + 2$, we can use function notation:

 $f(x) = 3x + 2$